sys1874/seq2seq-model-for-Sohu-2019/README.md

 --lr 0.0003  --hidden_size 1024  --num_layers 2   --attn mlp  --log_steps 100  --valid_steps 300  --batch_size 64   --pretrain_epoch -1     --lr_decay 0.5 \
 --ckpt  ./emo_models/layer_2_64_embed_19/best.model   --test     --beam_size 5  --gen_file   ./result/new_result_emo12.txt   --for_test
 ```

-### Note !!!

-* The script run_train.sh/run_test.sh shows all the processes including data processing and model training/testing.
-Be sure to read it carefully and follow it.
-* The files in ./data and ./model is just empty file to show the structure of the document.